 NAG ‘direct award’ prize for best financial math project using NAG

 If you're a student (BSc, MSc, PhD etc) studying mathematical finance or similar you can enter the NAG 'direct award' prize by sending through a summary of your research.
 Your work should include code that uses NAG software.
 Submit your work or contact us for more information by email.
-The prize includes a monetary contribution to travel and accommodation and we will also consider contributing to other mathematical finance conferences not listed above.
+The prize includes a monetary contribution to travel and accommodation and a pass to the prestigious show, Global Derivatives Trading & Risk Management, 18-22 May 2015, Amsterdam.
 Please submit to email@example.com.

 Whilst we are not prescriptive of the exact format of the submission the entrant should bear in mind that their article should be suitable for publication on the NAG website and in NAGNews.
 Students may submit supporting material like their PhD or MSc thesis or published paper to help the competition judges.
 We recommend any submission includes the following: